cometbft/cometbft/spec/abci/abci++_extra.md

 1. **Precommit:** Same as in [**Round 1**](#round-1).

 Rounds like these can continue until we have a round in which process $p$ updates its $validValue$ or until we reach round $r$ where process $p$ decides on a block.
-After that, it will not call `ProcessProposal` any more for this height.
+After that, it will not call `ProcessProposal` anymore for this height.

 ## Scenario 2